hugoroy/blog/tosdr-in-action-owned.md

-The basic principle is that once a person has created or invested in a work, usually with a minimum of creativity, this person is automatically considered the “author” or the copyright holder of that work.
-(There are differences around the world, but we can say it's a basic principle under the Berne convention that governs copyright and author's rights laws).
+The basic principle is that once a person has created or invested in a work, usually with a minimum of creativity, this person is automatically considered the “author” or the copyright holder of that published work.
+There are differences around the world, but we can say it's a basic principle under the Berne convention that governs copyright and author's rights laws worldwide.

 Such laws bear various justifications: allowing to reward creators for their work and incentivise their production; organising